The Ultimate Guide to Malaysian Eco Resorts & Sustainable Accommodation.

 - Employs local staff and encourages Malaysian volunteers

 Contact Juara Turtle Project directly to book: Email is best at email@example.com or phone +6 09 419 3244 or +6 017 438 3038.

 At the other end of Juara Bay, Riverview Chalets is the responsible accommodation choice to enjoy the best of beautiful Juara beach, if you don’t want to volunteer with JTP.
-We relaxed there for several nights after our week of volunteering, and loved the laid-back, communal atmosphere, and the stunning setting.
+We relaxed there for several nights after our week of volunteering and loved the laid-back, communal atmosphere, and the stunning setting.
 Our chalet was wedged in between the beach and a mangrove river, which we kayaked down a few times to spot sleeping pythons and monkeys.

 Riverview is closely connected with JTP and the Juara Lagoon outdoor education centre, supporting the efforts of both.
 They also own much more uninhabited land than the chalets are built on, to prevent it from being developed.
-It is leased only to locals so they may use it to earn income.
+It is leased only to locals so they can use it to earn income.

 Riverview’s sustainable initiatives:

 - Free reverse-osmosis water refills